ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

     - Shipping
     - Understanding
     - Selling
+5. Startups are not for everyone.
-5. You should not start or work for a startup if:
+   You should not start or work for a startup if:
     - You can't commit a large % of your time > 90% to the startup
     - Be incessently motivated to accomplish the mission of the company
+    - If you just want a job to go to and from

+    You should start or work for a startup if:
     -
+    -
+    -
+Early founding skills
+- risk taking...sacrificing the present for the future pay off
+- going with ambiguity and unknowns
+- learning quickly
+- adapting to new situations
+- selling
+- telling a story
+- execution

+When to shut a product down
+- low interest and demand
+- market is not big enough
+- not able to be profitable or it will take too long

 # Founders
 - The individuals that build the company have a vision of the future.
 Building a product and business is a way to create the future.